richardsliu/ray-on-gke/README.md

 3. Open the external IP in a browser and login.

 4. The Ray cluster is available at `ray://example-cluster-kuberay-head-svc:10001`.
 To access the cluster, you can open one of the sample notebooks under `example_notebooks` (via `File` -> `Open from URL` in the Jupyter notebook window and use the raw file URL from GitHub) and run through the example.
+Ex url: https://raw.githubusercontent.com/richardsliu/ray-on-gke/main/example_notebooks/gpt-j-online.ipynb

 ## Securing Your Cluster Endpoints